hozhai/design-portfolio/src/lib/mdx/blog/vinyl_cutter.md

 ![CN Flag]($lib/assets/rhino_flag_cn.webp?enhanced)

+## Commands

 For the commands, you can simply start typing and you'll see the little box above your command toolbox showing you what you're typing.
 You can press the *Enter* key to execute the command, or you can also just click on the command in the toolbox.

 We're going to work with the `explode` command, which turns a big curve into smaller single and open curves<sup><a href="https://docs.google.com/document/d/1zxbwmq4aCWRUT7lNrqvKN97O5vH6wkhJEFNbDH9WMOw/edit?tab=t.0" target="_blank_">source</a></sup>.

 We're also going to work with the following commands:

-* `join` - this command will join two or more curves into one single curve.
+* `Join` - this command will join two or more curves into one single curve.
-* `trim` - this command will delete the section of a curve based on the intersection of another curve or feature.
+* `Trim` - this command will delete the section of a curve based on the intersection of another curve or feature.
-* `split` - this command divides objects into parts using other objects as cutters.
+* `Split` - this command divides objects into parts using other objects as cutters.
-* `break` - this command will remove a portion of a curve between two selected points.
+* `Break` - this command will remove a portion of a curve between two selected points.

 With this knowledge we can complete the following exercises.
 These have already been completed by me :)